macgibbons/sql-professional/book-1-carnival-design/chapters/IMPORTING.md

 ## Importing data via .csv files

-Now that the database and tables are Monique is ready to import the actual data from Carnival's .csv files.
+Now that the database and tables are ready, Monique can import the actual data from Carnival's .csv files.

 Within the Schemas directory you will see a listing of the tables in the database.
-Right click on the Customers table and click Import/Export.
+Right click on the Customers table and select Import/Export.

 <img src="./images/import_export.png" width="500">